rsattools/RSAT/README.md

 > **Note**
 > The **Turn Windows features on and off** dialog in Control Panel is not available for use.

 Installing RSAT in Windows 10 version 1809 and beyond differs slightly from earlier approaches.
-RSAT is now included with the operating system and can be installed as an optional feature.
+RSAT is now integrated into the operating system and is available for installation via the "Optional Features" management interface.